Read more on

 Autistic people don’t ‘just follow orders’.
 We are sceptical if not resentful of authority figures and generally disobey any order that goes against our conscience or doesn’t make sense to us.
 It certainly would be interesting to see the experiment repeated with autistic subjects; I dare say that not a single one will go all the way.

-Non-autistic people usually follow the set of worldviews of a political camp to which they conform in their entirety and from which they hardly derive (you could call it an opinion package) while autistic persons form their own opinions on individual issues.
+Mainstream people usually follow the set of worldviews of a political camp to which they conform in their entirety and from which they hardly derive (you could call it an opinion package) while autistic persons form their own opinions on individual issues.
 Unfortunately there are no studies, but you will find that many autistic people hold views others may consider incompatible.
 One example is the pro-life liberal movement, which continued in the 1960s when the mainstream liberal and feminist position shifted from pro-life to pro-choice, by liberals who consider the right to life the most basic human right.
 With less than 2% of the general population having an autism diagnosis, and doubling that number to account for the self-diagnosed, you’d statistically expect less than 4% of autistic people in any given group; a poll on Pro-Life Liberal’s FB page revealed that 44% of respondents identify as autistic.
 (I’m not saying that autistic people are generally pro-life liberals, my point is that we are less likely to subscribe to opinion packages.)

 Being different ourselves, autistic people also tend to be more accepting of diversity.
-Another reason for us being, on average, more tolerant than others again lies in the social nature of non-autistic people who tend to identify with groups rather than as individuals.
+Another reason for us being, on average, more tolerant than others again lies in the social nature of mainstream people who tend to identify with groups rather than as individuals.
 These groups, such as nationality, race or religion, tend to foster an us-v-them mentality that views outsiders and other groups with suspicion and animosity.
 In many cases the group identity is used to instil an irrational fear and hatred of other groups who, in fact, don’t pose any threat.
 Because of our individual nature autistic people are less likely to judge people by their group affiliation.

 Our perceived stubbornness, inflexibility and wariness of authority figures, combined with our increased sense of fairness and justice, provide the ideal material for human rights activists who permanently strive to change the world for the better; besides Greta Thunberg and Julian Assange there are Mahatma Gandhi whose autobiography clearly demonstrates that he was autistic and Nelson Mandela who is also suspected of having been autistic.